dotnet/docs-aspire/docs/whats-new/dotnet-aspire-9.md

 builder.Build().Run();
 ```

 The preceding example adds a health check to the `catalog-api` resource.
 The app host waits for the health check to return a healthy status before starting the `store` resource.
-It determines that the resource is ready when the the `/health` endpoint returns an HTTP 200 status code.
+It determines that the resource is ready when the `/health` endpoint returns an HTTP 200 status code.

 While `store` is waiting for `catalog-api` to become healthy, the resources in the dashboard appear as: